amanda/echo_server/README.md

 # echo_server

-learning about sockets and servers!
+a simple echo server that doesn't take your crap. made to learn about sockets and networking.

+## usage:

+python echo_server.py